melissahsiung/wpnetwork-migrate/README.md

 # wpnetwork-migrate
-a php script for updating the domain when migrating a WordPress multisite installation
+A php script for updating the domain when migrating a WordPress multisite installation.
+This will get all WP generated links and dashboards working for a subfolder network.
+Your url structure must be the same in both installations.
+This does not (yet) update links in post content or plugin data.

 ## Warnings!
 - This has only been tested (once) on a multisite installation with subfolders